pydanny/pydanny.github.com/posts2013/2013-03-10-beginners-guide-pycon-part-iii.rst

 ~~~~~~~~~~~~~~~~

 * `Teaching with the IPython Notebook`_ (Matt Davis) - The IPython Notebook is an unbelievably incredible tool.
 Imagine a Python shell that allows you to embed images and graphs right into the REPL.
 Designed by and for scientists, the IPython Notebook is useful for developers of all levels.
 You have to see it in action to believe it!
-* `Advanced Django Forms Usage`_ (Daniel Greenfeld) - This isn't a beginner talk, but it's my talk!
-Indeed, I'm shamelessly plugging my intermediate level talk on what you can do with Django forms.

 .. _`Teaching with the IPython Notebook`: https://us.pycon.org/2013/schedule/presentation/122/
-.. _`Advanced Django Forms Usage`: https://us.pycon.org/2013/schedule/presentation/101/

 2:35 PM talks
 ~~~~~~~~~~~~~~